-"There's more where that came from," said Kopaka.
-He readied his sword and shield and ran in to meet them.
+"There's more where that came from," said Kopaka, readying his sword and shield as he charged in to meet his foes.

-Dozens more Rahkshi had already climbed through the shattered wall, rushing into the city.
-Onua caught a glimpse of Takanuva leaping down from the wall.
-He chased down the Rahkshi that were disappearing down the city streets, madly firing beams of light at them.
+Dozens more Rahkshi had already climbed through the shattered wall.
+Onua caught a glimpse of Takanuva leaping down from the wall, chasing down Rahkshi that were disappearing down the city streets, madly firing beams of light at them.

 Quickly, Onua worked to rebuild the gaping hole.
-Earth and dirt rose up from below shattered columns.
+Earth and dirt rose up from below shattered columns, creating a new defensive barrier.
 It would hold up against the Rahkshi - at least, for a short while.

-He looked to Kopaka, who was now trading blows with two Rahkshi.
-Onua leaped in to lend a hand.
+Nearby, Kopaka traded blows with two Rahkshi.
+Onua leaped in to assist him.
 Activating his Mask of Strength, he swung his heavy hammer at one of Kopaka's attackers.
 The Rahkshi tried to block with its staff, but Onua's swing was far too powerful.
 The Rahkshi's staff shattered, its body cracked, and its Kraata was crushed.

 Onua didn't have time to celebrate.
-The sound of metal striking metal rang through the air, as Kopaka traded jabs with another of the invaders.
-Movement to Onua's right caught his eye.
-Another Rahkshi was lunging at him.
+The sound of metal striking metal rang through the air as Kopaka traded thrusts with another of the invaders.
+Movement to Onua's right caught his eye - another Rahkshi lunged at him.
 Onua swung his hammer out to meet it.
 Just as he would have batted the Rahkshi out of the air, it disappeared.
-Onua's hammer pulled him around.
+The weight of his hammer pulled him around.
 Where could it be?
 The obvious place would be behind him.

-Onua circled around, whirling his hammer to where he predicted it would be.
+Onua circled, whirling his hammer to where he predicted it would be.
 The Rahkshi quickly ducked beneath the blow.
-Onua parried the Rahkshi's strike away and lunged at it.
+Onua parried the Rahkshi's strike away and swung at it.
 Once again, the Rahkshi disappeared.
 Just like I knew it would.

-As soon as he saw the Rahkshi begin to teleport, Onua swung his hammer over his head and behind him.
-The beast regenerated a second before Onua's hammer crushed it.
+This time, Onua quickly swung his hammer over his head and behind him.
+The beast materialized a second before Onua's hammer crushed it.

 He looked up to check on Kopaka.